Operator Scope of Action:

 This operator tests whether pattern matches the target string attribute in whole or part (for regular expression).
 Matches are case-sensitive.
-From v5.8.0, and only in an agent context (i.e. in $AgentQuery) case-sensitivity can be overridden by $AgentCaseSensitive.
+Also, but only in an agent context (i.e. in $AgentQuery), case-sensitivity can be overridden by $AgentCaseSensitive.
 The match gives a Boolean result.

 Thus in default settings, String.contains is always:

 - case-insensitive in an agent (as $AgentCaseSensitive is false by default)

 - case-sensitive in all other action code contexts